oddball/ipxact2systemverilog/README.rst

 TODO
 ====
+* Should compile the verilog output with http://iverilog.icarus.com/ but sadly icarus does not support enough SV yet
 * A better testbench for the generated packages should be implemented.
 * More complicated IPXACT files should be added and tried out.
 * Add support for the SystemVerilog generator to have a register field of an enumerated type.